MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 - The application object is the global representation of your application and is used across all tenants.
 The service principal object is the local representation that's used in a specific tenant.

-- A service principal object must be created in each tenant where the application is used so that it can establish an identity for sign-in or for access to resources that are secured by the tenant.
+- A service principal object must be created in each tenant where the application is used so that it can establish an identity for sign-in or for access to resources that the tenant secures.
 A single-tenant application has only one service principal object in its home tenant.
 This service principal object is created and permitted for use during application registration.
 A multitenant application also has a service principal object that's created in each tenant, and a user from that tenant consented to its use.

 - To access resources that are secured by a Microsoft Entra tenant, a security principal must represent the entity that requires access.